 - Part 3: Employment Lands

 The LSR has been prepared with inputs from other key government agencies (Renewal SA, Housing SA, Department for Infrastructure and Transport).
 The LSR will be updated annually to provide contemporary data and information about growth and development across Greater Adelaide.
-It is anticipated that the Land Supply Report for Greater Adelaide 2020 will be finalised and made available on the PlanSA portal in June 2021.
+The current Land Supply Reports for Greater Adelaide are available on the PlanSA portal.